andrewcbuensalida/electron-react/README.md

 /////////////////////////////////////////////////////
 workflow
+Make sure yummy bites backend is running too with in yummy-bites-react-node-express-postgress-NOT-TYPESCRIPT
+    nodemon

-When developing, this will live reload,
+When developing, this will live reload and open an electron window
     npm run electron:start
 When finished,
     npm electron:package:win
 This will yarn build which will build the build folder, then execute electron-builder which will build the dist folder from the based on the build folder.

-Make sure yummy bites backend is running too with in yummy-bites-react-node-express-postgress-NOT-TYPESCRIPT
-    nodemon

 For e2e testing,
     ./node_modules/.bin/chromedriver